easysoa/EasySOA-Incubation/easysoa-samples/easysoa-samples-axxx/axxx-dcv-pivotal/README.md

 ### How to install :

+Append the contents of the provided ../hosts  file to your system's hosts file (to be found on Linux at /etc/hosts and on Windows at C:\Windows\System32\drivers\etc\hosts).

 Create the "axxx_pivotal" database and "axxx" user in the database server of your choice.
 See below how to do it with PostgreSQL (default) or MySQL.